 Although he maintains he is not prepared to join the workforce, Hurricane Andrew acknowledged the strain that his lifestyle has put on his relationship with his father.
 “We’ve grown pretty distant, sure, but I know he loves me.
 I guess I just wish I felt he loved me for something besides just being his son.”

-When asked to respond, Dr. Appelbaum was dismissive of his son’s concerns, noting the large amounts of money he has spent on him over the last two decades and suggesting that his son earn his love and respect by working toward building a future for himself.”He was a category 5!
-A 5!
-Now what is he?
+When asked to respond, Dr. Appelbaum was dismissive of his son’s concerns, noting the large amounts of money he has spent on him over the last two decades and suggesting that his son earn his love and respect by working toward building a future for himself.
+“He was a category 5!
+A FIVE!
+I mean at the time, he was just a four, but in hindsight, he was a bigger deal than we even understood.
+But now what is he?
 He’s nothing.”

 “I know some will look at me and think I’ve wasted a good opportunity,” said Hurricane Andrew.
 “Maybe I have.
 But I’m going to get back on my feet.
 I know it.”

 When asked where he saw himself in the future, the once great storm smirked to himself before answering: “Anywhere the wind blows.”